pconley/ShikenExamples/README.md

 end
 ```
 ### SK::Trace ###

-You can turn on/off the WT internal tracing by by setting the trace level using either a symbol or a number.
-Normally, it is a good idea to leave the default set to :warn
+You can turn on/off the shiken internal tracing by by setting the trace level using either a symbol or a number.
+Normally, it is a good idea to leave the default which set to :warn.
+You can use numbers or symbols.
 ```
 #!ruby

-SK::Trace.level = :debug # 3
-SK::Trace.level = :warn  # 2 is the default
-SK::Trace.level = :error # 1
-SK::Trace.level = :quiet # 0
-SK::Trace.level = 3 # all tracing
+SK::Trace.level = :debug # = 3    # all tracing
-SK::Trace.level = 2 # warnings and errors
+SK::Trace.level = :warn  # = 2    # warnings and errors (default)
-SK::Trace.level = 1 # just errors
+SK::Trace.level = :error # = 1    # just errors
-SK::Trace.level = 0 # no output
+SK::Trace.level = :quiet # = 0    # no putput
 ```